Pre-baby

 Infants and toddlers (0-5 years)

 There are a series of government benefits available for parents with young children.
 In most provinces, you can automatically apply for a Social Insurance Number and the Canada Child Benefit (CCB) when you register your child’s birth.
 The CCB is a tax-free monthly payment made to eligible families to help with the cost of raising children under 18 years of age.
+As the CCB is income-tested, for high-income families, a portion of your CCB may be clawed-back.

 You should also consider opening a Registered Education Savings Plan (RESP) to help save for your child’s education.
 To this same point, you may be eligible for a Canada Education Savings Grant, which provides a 20% grant to be paid on yearly contributions up to an annual limit of $500 and a lifetime limit of $7,200.
 Your family may qualify to receive the Canada Learning Bond (CLB) based on your family income and other benefits under a provincial education savings program.
-You may also be able to claim childcare expenses if you (or your spouse or partner) paid someone to look after an eligible child so that one or both of you could work or attend school.
+You may also be able to claim childcare expenses, within specified limits, if you (or your spouse or partner) paid someone to look after an eligible child so that one or both of you could work or attend school.
 Talk to your financial advisor about the options available to you.

 Middle childhood (6-11 years)

-While they may not have a wealth of knowledge yet, children at this age can understand basic money concepts and can start developing good habits.
+While they may not have a wealth of knowledge yet, children at this age can understand basic money concepts and can start developing good financial habits.
 Consider opening a savings account for your child and encourage them to make deposits from allowance, holiday or birthday present money.

 Teenagers and adolescents (12-19 years)